Unit 3 - Notes

 Scope refers to the region of the program where a variable is visible and accessible.

-• Variables declared inside a function or a block { ... }.
+• Variables declared inside a function or block { }.

-• Lifetime: Created when the block is entered, destroyed when exited.
+• Created when control enters the block, destroyed when it exits.

-• Variables declared outside all functions (usually at the top of the program).
+• Variables declared outside all functions (usually at the top of the file).

-• Lifetime: Exists for the entire duration of the program execution.
+• They persist for the entire lifetime of the program execution.

 7. Storage Classes in C

 Storage classes describe the features of a variable or function.
-They determine:
+They determine four things:

-1. Storage: Where the variable is stored (Stack, Register, Data Segment).
+1. Storage: Where the variable is stored (Stack, CPU Register, Data Segment).

-2. Initial Value: What the default value is if not initialized.
+2. Default Initial Value: What the variable contains if not initialized (Garbage or Zero).

 3. Scope: Where the variable can be accessed.